Mamba YOLO: A Simple Baseline for Object Detection with State Space Model: Experiments

 \subsubsection{Ablation study on RG Block structure}

-RGBlock to capture pixel-by-pixel local dependencies by taking global dependencies and global features from pixel-by-pixel .
-Regarding the details of the RG Block design, we also consider three variants on top of the Multi-Layer Perception base: 1) Convolutional MLP, which adds DW-Conv to the original MLP; 2) Res-Convolutional MLP, which adds DW-Conv in a residual concatenated fashion added to the original MLP; 3) Gated MLP, an MLP variant designed under the gating mechanism.
-Figure \ref{fig:RG Block} illustrates these variants, and Table~\ref{Ablation study on MPL variants and RG Block.} shows the performance of the original MLP, RG Block, and each variant in the VOC0712 dataset to verify the validity of our analysis on the MLP, with the test model Mamba YOLO-T. We observe that the introduction of convolution singly does not lead to an effective improvement in the performance, whereas in the variant Figure \ref{fig:RG Block}(d) Gated MLP, the Its output consists of two linear projections of element multiplication, one of which consists of residual-connected DWConv and gated activation functions, which in fact endows the model with the ability to propagate important features through the hierarchical structure and effectively improves the accuracy and robustness of the model.
+RG Block to capture pixel-by-pixel local dependencies by taking global dependencies and global features from pixel-by-pixel.
+RG Block uses a multi-branch structure to model the channel dimension, which addresses the limitations of SSM in sequence modeling in terms of insufficient sensory fields and weak image localization.
+Regarding the design details of RG Block, we also consider three variants: \begin{enumerate} \item Convolutional MLP, which adds DW-Conv to the original MLP. \item Res-Convolutional MLP, which adds DW-Conv in a residual concatenated fashion added to the original MLP. \item Gated MLP, an MLP variant designed under the gating mechanism. \end{enumerate} Figure \ref{fig:RG Block} illustrates these variants, and Table~\ref{Ablation study on MPL variants and RG Block. } shows the performance of the original MLP, RG Block, and each variant in the MSCOCO dataset to verify the validity of our analysis on the MLP, with the test model Mamba YOLO-T. We observe that the introduction of convolution singly does not lead to an effective improvement in the performance, whereas in the variant Figure \ref{fig:RG Block} Gated MLP, its output consists of two linear projections of element multiplication, one of which consists of residual-connected DWConv and gated activation functions, which in fact endows the model with the ability to propagate important features through the hierarchical structure and effectively improves the accuracy and robustness of the model.
 This experiment shows that the improvement of the performance of the introduced convolution when dealing with complex image tasks is quite relevant to the gated aggregation mechanism, provided that they are applied in the context of residual connectivity.